mkudija/mkudija.github.io/reading-notes/_md/2018-08-26-The Practice of the Presence of God.md

+---
+aliases: [The Practice of the Presence of God]
+---
 # [*The Practice of the Presence of God*](https://www.amazon.com/dp/1557256942/?psc=0) by Brother Lawrence & Hal M. Helms (Editor), Robert J. Edmonson (Translator)

 `(Brewster, MA: Paraclete, 1693/2010), 127`